Resolutions to the Bylaws

 Resolution 1.
 Focus of Activities.
 The focus of scientific and educational activities, the Annual Meeting and The Journal of Neuroscience shall be global.

 Resolutions to Article III.
 Membership

 Resolution 1.
 Application for Membership.
 Any person who has done research relating to the neurosciences is eligible to apply for Regular or Student membership as appropriate.
-An application supported by two Regular Members shall be submitted directly to the Membership & Marketing department of the Society on forms that shall be provided by the Society office.
+An application supported by two Regular Members shall be submitted directly to the Membership & Professional Development department of the Society on forms that shall be provided by the Society office.

 Resolution 2.
 Regular Members.
 The following subcategories of regular membership have no effect on member rights and benefits.
 Regular members may be eligible for five categories of reduced fees.

 a) Reduced Dues Category 1.
 Reduced Dues Category 1 is available to Regular members residing in countries classified by the World Bank as “low-income economies.”

 b) Reduced Dues Category 2.
 Reduced Dues Category 2 is available to Regular members residing in countries classified by the World Bank as “lower-middle-income economies.”

 c) Reduced Dues Category 3.
 Reduced Dues Category 3 is available to Regular members residing in countries classified by the World Bank as "upper-middle-income economies"